OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/dialog.markdown

 }
 ```

-This will show a dialog when the button in the `Page` component is pressed by changing the `isOpen` state variable since this variable is bound to the `isOpen` prop.
+When the button in the `Page` component is pressed, the state variable `isOpen` will be changed and a rerender of the component with the new state will be triggerd.
+Since the `isOpen` state variable is bound to the `isOpen` property of the `Dialog` component, the dialog will show.
 Likewise the button inside the dialog while hide the dialog by setting the state variable to false.

 #### Customizing animation

 By default the dialog is revealed using an animation that is based on the platform.
-To change the animation the `animation` prop can be used.
+To change the animation the `animation` property can be used.
 There are three animations available: `slide`, `fade` or `none`.
-The `none` option will simply display the dialog without any animation at all which might be good if the app should run on older devices.
+The `none` option will simply display the dialog without any animation at all which might be suitable if the app should run on older devices.

-It is also possible to customize the duration, delay and timing function of the animation using the `animationOptions` prop.
-The prop accepts an object.
+It is also possible to customize the duration, delay and timing function of the animation using the `animationOptions` property:

 ```
 <Dialog